speakeasy-api/openapi-reference-documentation/README.md

 Operation level security requirements override any security requirements defined at the document level.

-If not provided at the document level, the default security requirements are assumed to be `[]` an empty array.
+If not provided at the document level, the default security requirements are assumed to be `[]` an empty array, meaning no security is required to access the API.

 Example: